 What Happens After Data Deletion?

 Once data is removed as per the SharePoint Online retention policy, you cannot restore it.
-This is why many SharePoint administrators prefer to use automated tools to:
+This is a permanent deletion governed by Microsoft 365’s compliance lifecycle.

 - Backup SharePoint Online